2nd/10th Field Regiment, Royal Australian Artillery

 The 2nd/10th Field Regiment, Royal Australian Artillery was an Australian Army Reserve artillery regiment, assigned to the 2nd Division.
-Formed in 1991, and based in Victoria, the regiment drew on the lineage of a number of disbanded units that had previously existed in that state.
+Formed in 1991, and based in Victoria, the regiment drew on the lineage of a number of disbanded units that had previously existed in the state.
 In 2013, the regiment was reduced to a single battery, designated the 2nd/10th Light Battery.
 It was assigned to the 5th/6th Battalion, Royal Victoria Regiment, and tasked with training artillery observers and organic fire support to the battalion.
 It was equipped with the L16 81mm Mortar as the primary armament, while M2A2 Howitzers were retained for ceremonial purposes.

 In 2018, the battery became part of the newly raised 9th Regiment, Royal Australian Artillery which was formed as the headquarters unit for a number of Army Reserve light batteries.

 History

 2nd Field Regiment – Arguably until 2013 the oldest artillery unit in Australia, being directly descended from the Royal Victoria Volunteer Artillery Regiment which was formed in the Melbourne metropolitan area on 1 January 1856 by redesignation of the Victoria Volunteer Rifle Regiment, raised on 30 November 1854.
 It became the Victorian Brigade, Australian Field Artillery, in 1903 and in 1921 formed II.
 Brigade, Australian Field Artillery, later the 2nd Field Artillery Brigade, perpetuating the unit of the same name that had served at Gallipoli and on the Western Front during the Great War.
 It became 2nd Field Regiment in early 1942, deploying operationally in New Guinea and Bougainville during 1943–1945, and disbanding in 1946.
 In 1948, the regiment was raised again as part of the CMF in the 3rd Division in Victoria.
 In 1952, the regiment was at full strength and located at Batman Avenue with S Battery at Warragul.
 This latter battery later transferred to 31st Medium Regiment RAA.
 The regiment was amalgamated with 15th Field Regiment in 1975 to become 2nd/15th Field Regiment with elements at Batman Avenue, Frankston and Dandenong.
 In 1988, the 3rd Division Royal Australian Artillery Band was incorporated into 2nd/15th Field Regiment.

 4th Medium Regiment – 2nd Medium Artillery Brigade, Australian Garrison Artillery, was raised at the Argyle St drill hall, St Kilda, in 1925, recruiting from Brighton and Melbourne's eastern suburbs.
 It was reorganized as 2nd Medium Regiment in 1941, serving in Western Australia and Queensland; one battery and part of Regimental Headquarters were deployed to Balikpapan in 1945 but arrived as the war ended in the Pacific and did not see action.
 It was reformed as 2nd Medium Regiment RAA at Chapel Street East St Kilda in 1948 and in 1955 was relocated to Brighton and renumbered 4th Medium Regiment RAA to perpetuate the pre-war 4th Field Regiment RAA(M) which had shared its recruiting area.
 In 1957 the regiment was disbanded, its personnel and those of the 22nd Field Regiment (Self-Propelled) RAA joining to form a battery of 10th Medium Regiment RAA at Brighton.